OttoHung/docker.tutorials/docs/build_context_flag.md

 ```

 By using build context flags, developers have the ability to
-copy the context outside of the build directory.
+copy the context outside of the project directory.

 ## Load build context from a Local Directory